Trump Admin Rejects Judges Order To Provide Update On Wrongly Deported Migrant - UrduPoint

 Xinis refused, maintaining Friday's hearing and extending the deadline to provide an update within hours.

-The Trump administration wrote that it was "unable to provide the information requested by the Court on the impracticable deadline set by the Court, hours after the Supreme Court issued its order."
+The Trump administration wrote that it was "unable to provide the information... on the impracticable deadline set by the Court."

-At the end of the brief hearing, the judge said she would repeat her requests for a status update to the government daily, according to media reports.

 Most of those expelled along with Abrego Garcia were accused by the administration of belonging to a Venezuelan gang, Tren de Aragua, which Washington has labeled a terrorist organization.